higherrrrrrr/higherrrrrrr.fun/docs/TOKENOMICS.md

 ## Appendix

 ### Base V1 Supporters\* (15%)
-This allocation is reserved for the `$HARDER` and `$IDK` communities that supported the original Higherrrrrrr V1 launch on Base.
+This allocation is reserved for the token communities that supported the original Higherrrrrrr V1 launch on Base.
 We’ll finalize the airdrop or bridging mechanism for these tokens soon.

 ### Migration LP Support\* (5%)
 Designated for the **HARDER/CULT** liquidity pool.
 The HARDER side is burned on each trade, while the CULT side directs 0.5% to the “floor” for price stability.
 This ensures a robust cross-token liquidity pool.